Staff supervised age group programs are happening again at the Lair this summer in 2022!

 Parents Enjoy Endless Relaxation or Adventure

-– 2014 Camp Blue camper
+– 2018 Camp Gold camper

 For adults who prefer a gentle workout, the Lair Wellness Team offers daily yoga, Pilates, boot camp workouts (more active), and fantastic massages (an additional cost).

-All schedule are subject to change.
+All schedules, programs, and dates are subject to change.